 To date, Dr. Austin’s aesthetic surgery research has focused on breast augmentation, breast mastopexy-augmentation, breast reduction, revision breast reduction, abdominoplasty and massive weight loss, and plastic surgery education.
 However, he continues to work alongside Drs.
 Lista and Ahmad to advance the practice of aesthetic plastic surgery through research.
 In fact, in 2015 Dr. Austin was selected to join the Editorial Board of the Aesthetic Surgery Journal as one of five Next Generation Editors, and in 2020 he became the Lead of the Next Generation Editors, an eminent role that he continues to hold today.
 Dr. Austin works as a Contributing Editor for the Breast Surgery Section of the Aesthetic Surgery Journal Open Forum, and serves on numerous committees with The Aesthetic Society, as the Canadian Representative on the Ethics Committee and as Vice Chair of the Young Aesthetic Plastic Surgeons Committee.

 Throughout his career, Dr. Austin has been the recipient of dozens of awards, honours, and accolades.
 During his specialty training, he received the Dr. Hugh G. Thompson Humanitarian Award—awarded to the trainee who best emulates the philosophies of humanitarianism—in addition to the Best Clinical Paper Award for his research in 2016.
 He is the recipient of numerous scholarships, including the American Society for Aesthetic Plastic Surgery Annual Meeting Scholarship and the American Society for Surgery of the Hand Annual Meeting Scholarship.

-Dr. Austin is a Fellow of the Royal College of Surgeons of Canada and holds memberships in numerous medical and scientific organizations, including Candidate Memberships in the American Society of Plastic Surgeons.
+Dr. Austin is a Fellow of the Royal College of Surgeons of Canada and holds memberships in numerous medical and scientific organizations, including the Canadian Society of Plastic Surgeons and the American Society of Plastic Surgeons.
 He is a candidate for membership with the Canadian Society for Aesthetic Plastic Surgery, the American Society for Aesthetic Plastic Surgery, the American Society for Surgery of the Hand, and the American Association of Hand Surgery.